Bit Spicy

 Recipe:

-1. Heat the oil in a small pan, then add the spices and fry until fragrant
+1. Heat the oil in a small pan, then add the spices and fry until fragrant.
+Add the chillies now, if using.

-2. Add the 'secret sauce', tomato puree, coconut milk and optional chillies.
+2. Add the 'secret sauce', tomato puree and coconut milk.
 Bring to the boil, then reduce to a simmer.

 3. Add the chickpeas and squash and cook gently for about an hour.